Stanley Black & Decker Inc at Morgan Stanley Laguna Conference (

 Joshua Charles Pokrzywinski - Morgan Stanley, Research Division - Equity Analyst

-Good morning, and welcome to day 3 of the Morgan Stanley Laguna Conference.
+Good afternoon and welcome back to Morgan Stanley's 9th Annual Laguna Conference.
 I'm Josh Pokrzywinski, the firm's electrical equipment and multi-industry analyst.
-With me this morning is the team from Stanley Black & Decker, including Chairman and CEO, James Loree; as well as the VP of Investor Relations, Dennis Lange.
+Joining me for the next fireside discussion is Stanley Black & Decker.
+With us today, we have Don Allan, President and CFO; Lee McChesney, VP of Corporate Finance and the CFO of Global Tools & Storage; as well as Dennis Lange, VP of Investor Relations.

-Guys, thanks for joining us this morning.
-Before we get started, I do need to read a brief disclaimer, if I can find it.
-Please note that this webcast is for Morgan Stanley's clients and appropriate Morgan Stanley employees only.
-This webcast is not for members of the press.
-So if you are a member of the press, please disconnect and reach out separately.
+Guys, thanks all for taking the time.
+Pleasure as always, of course.
+Like I say, in front of all these, wish we were doing on the beach in Laguna, maybe next year.
+We'll see how that goes.
+Before we dive in here, though, I do have a quick disclaimer I need to read, that for any research disclosures, please see our disclosure website at morganstanley.com/researchdisclosures.
+(Operator Instructions)

-For important disclosures, please see the Morgan Stanley research disclosure website at morganstanley.com/researchdisclosures.
-So if you have any questions please reach out to your Morgan Stanley sales representative.
+So with that, Don, I know you have a few opening remarks you want to make.
+We'll dive into Q&A after, but take it away.

 Stanley Black & Decker Inc at Morgan Stanley Laguna Conference (Virtual) Transcript